LekeahD/LekeahD/README.md

 - 👋 Hi, I’m @LekeahD
 - 👀 I’m interested in building up my bioinformatics skills, working with environmental data, and contributing to open science and science literacy.
-- 🌱 I’m currently learning about nematode microbiomes and microbiome datasets
+- 🌱 I’m currently learning about nematode microbiomes and coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: [she/her]